 Many of us are paralyzed by the job of planning for an emergency.
 It’s hard to plan for the unknown.

 So, if you have been procrastinating — perhaps while watching the latest news on the coronavirus — it’s time to get on it.
-Following are some pointers to help you jump-start the process of building an emergency stockpile for your home.
+Following are some pointers to help you jump-start the process of building an emergency stockpile storage for your home.

 1. Set a goal and get started